HL7/crmi-ig/input/pages/distribution.md

 {: #distribution}

-Distribution involves the APIs for searching and reading published artifacts.
+Distribution involves the APIs for searching and retrieving published artifacts.
 There are a few APIs this IG supports, including:

 * [FHIR Package / NPM](#distribution-fhir-package)
 * [FHIR REST API](#distribution-fhir-rest)